 The representative objectives of Australian totemism are implemented through two very distinct strategies:

-- the body appears as if at the origin of the image that it has given rise to; it is for example “imprint of the body” of a painting on bark,
+- the body appears as the origin of the image that it has generated; for example, the “imprint of the body” of a painting on bark,

-- the 2nd strategy shows how the world was formed by beings that one cannot see but which have left traces on the landscape; this is what we call “the imprint of movement”.
+- the 2nd strategy shows how the world was formed by beings that one cannot see but which have left traces withing the landscape; this is what we call “the imprint of movement”.

-The 4th section of the making of images proposes the discovery of the iconological model of analogism to the public, the opposite model to the preceding model.
-To hold an analogical point of view on the world implies perceiving all those who occupy it as being different from one another.
-Thus, instead of merging entities sharing the same substances within the same class, this system distinguishes all the components of the world and differentiates them into singular elements.
+The 4th section of the making of images provides the public with an opportunity to discover the iconological model of analogism, the opposite model to the preceding model.
+To hold an analogical point of view of the world implies perceiving all those who occupy it as being different from one another.
+Thus, instead of merging entities that share the same substance within the same class, this system distinguishes all the components of the world and differentiates them into singular elements.

-Such a world, in which each entity makes up a unique specimen, would become impossible to inhabit and to imagine if one did not strive to find stable correspondences between its human and non human components, as between the parts that they are made up of.
-For example, as per the qualities that we attribute to them, a few things will be associated with heat and other with cold, with day or with night, with dry or with wet.
+Such a world, in which each entity makes up a unique specimen, would become impossible to inhabit and to imagine if one did not strive to find stable correspondences between its human and non human components, or between the parts that they are made up of.
+For example, according to the qualities that we attribute to them, certain things will be associated with heat and others with cold, some with day, others with night, some with dry, others with wet.

-Analogist thinking thus aims at making networks of correspondence between discontinuous elements present, which implies multiplying the components of the image and demonstrating their relations.
+Analogist thought thus aims to reveal networks of correspondence between discontinuous elements, which implies multiplying the components of the image and demonstrating their relations.
 However exact the representation of details may be, it is not so much an attempt to imitate accurately a "natural" prototype with an objective existence, but rather to reconstruct the web of affinities within which this prototype takes meaning.